flakeworks/symbol-os/README.md

 Its filesystem resembles a recursive fractal.
 Its editor reveals documents as living symbolic pages.
-Its shell speaks not in commands, but in computing contracts.
+Its shell speaks not in commands, but in computing frames.

 It is not a retro-OS, nor a modern one.
 It is a visitor from another lineage, where **clarity of meaning guided design more than appearances ever did**.